 where is my cure for this disease

 I never got over the death of my best friend, a beagle I named Minnie; I never will.
-I still cry whenever I think about her.
+I don’t care how silly it sounds – I still weep whenever I think about her.
 She developed multiple tumors in her jaw, and had to have a large portion of it removed.
 It was hard to see her like that, but she lived (somehow happily) for a few more years… until the cancer came back.
 I will miss her terribly for the rest of my life.

 Al was given the nickname “the bastard”, but he wasn’t.
-He was born with heart complications and died day before last because of them; an unfair fate.
+He was born with heart complications and died day before last becuse of it.
 He knew he was going to die young.
 I know this because he told me so one night, showed me the scars on his chest from all the surgeries that he had endured.
 I argued with him about it anyway.
 He never asked for attention in life, and didn’t seek any when he knew that he was dying either.
 He simply moved to North Carolina and passed away.

 People say these bullshit things.
-They say that everything happens for a reason, always in response to you asking what that reason is.
+They say that everything happens for a reason, always in response to you pleading what that reason is.
 Receiving line after receiving line, I hear that I should cherish the memories that I have.
 I’ve always brushed that off as a worthless, though well intended, piece of advice.
 But the more I think about it, the less it seems like bullshit.
-What other options do you have?
-Grieving yourself to the grave, or never allowing yourself to grieve in the first place (which ends up causing more pain)?
+Isn’t it such bullshit when the most truest and most poignant statements in life end up being phrases like these?
+The ones that we hear over and over again, dismissing them as unhelpful psycho babble.
+What other options do I have?
+Seeming “okay” to others when inside, I am grieving myself to the grave?
+Sometimes quiet is violent.

-I still get sad sometimes, about grandpa, Johnny, Minnie.
-I know I’ll be sad about Al for a while.
+I still get sad sometimes, about grandpa, Minnie.
+I know I’ll be sad about Johnny and Al for a while.
 But I’m trying to use the thing that hurts me the most about their deaths as the thing that heals me too –